LearningTurtle/Blog/_posts/2020-07-25-attention_another_perspective_part2.markdown

 ## Self-Attention and Cross-Attention

-Self and Cross are loosely defined terms to associated to the attention mechanisms when the query and the key, value pair are obtained from the same and different "sources" respectively.
+Self and Cross are loosely defined terms associated to the attention mechanisms when the query and the key, value pair are obtained from the same and different "sources" respectively.

 ### Self-Attention: An Overview